Logo The Horse Information Resource

 From time to time, people will ask two kinds of questions about jumping horses.
 The first kind is, "how safe is it?
 Should you never jump?
 Or is it ok if properly trained?"

 There is certainly additional risk to jumping.
-In fact, your chances of getting hurt triple — yes, you read that right — TRIPLE!
+In fact, your chances of getting hurt will triple — yes, you read that right — TRIPLE!
 Still, many people jump horses over the years with not much more than an occasional bruise.
 If you're going to jump, you should accept that you will likely take a fall from time to time.
 The second kind of question we hear generally asks from the horse's point of view: "Will jumping hurt a horse?"

 There are no simple answers to these questions because it depends on the circumstances.
 As you certainly know, horses can jump.
 They know how to do it and it's part of their natural abilities as is walking, running, rearing, and so forth.
 In the wild, horses jump only when they need to do so.
 That is, if they're being chased and they have to go over a fallen tree, fence, or some other obstacle.
 Generally, they'll go around an object if they can and jump only when necessary.
 Now, let's introduce humans into the equation.